Women’s Winter Fashion in Takapuna

 Recycle Boutique purchases only great brands and high quality garments and accessories on consignment – no fast fashion here.
 This welcoming hangout environment is especially popular with teens after school but with seasonal fashions, shoes, hats, bags and accessories, there’s something for everyone.
 They’re now accepting autumn and winter fashions – check out their Facebook or Insta pages for details.

 New Zealand-based label RUBY is a haven of gorgeous styles, fabrics and designs, and an aesthetic that cleverly draws on chic prints and fresh palettes.
 The focus this season is on soft blues and prints, long dresses, wide leg pants, and skirts in a range of styles and colours.
-By the end of March watch out in-store for RUBY’s alpaca, merino and mohair sweaters.

 Just off the main drag are four other long-time Takapuna fashion store favourites:

 Superette is firmly established as one of Australasia’s top online brands – but boasts a strong bricks-and-mortar presence in Takapuna, where the brand originated.
 Tucked behind Madam Woo, Superette is a treasure trove of the latest in men’s, kids’ and women’s cool, complemented by an expertly curated lifestyle collection of accessories and homewares constantly updated to create a unique vision of on-trend luxury living.